chaosdorf/Cthulhu-Hoernchen/README.md

 Hi thar,

-I designed this cthulhu-hoernchen.
+I remixed the Posthörnchen (which was designed by Schrutzki) now it's Cthulhu-Hoernchen.
 For the lulz (not for commercial use).
-Have fun, remix, whatever.
+Have fun, remix again and again, whatever.
 (CC BY-NC-SA 4.0)